History of the New York Yankees: 2009–2016: new stadium and record 27th championship

+2017–present: Aaron Judge era and 2024 pennant

-The 2017 Yankees featured a group of young players who became known as the "Baby Bombers".
-Among them were outfielder Aaron Judge, catcher Gary Sánchez, starting pitcher Luis Severino, and first baseman Greg Bird.
-Judge hit a league-leading 52 home runs, the most ever by a rookie; he was the AL MVP runner-up and won AL Rookie of the Year honors.
+The 2017 Yankees featured a group of young players that included outfielder Aaron Judge, who hit 52 home runs, the most ever by a rookie at the time, and was the AL MVP runner-up.
 The infusion of talent led to both renewed fan interest and improved play.
 New York earned a postseason berth and reached the ALDS by beating the Twins in the AL wild card game.
-The Indians gained a two-game lead in the ALDS, but the Yankees won three consecutive times to advance to the ALCS.
-Against the Astros, the Yankees lost in seven games.
+After winning against the Indians in five games, the Yankees lost to the Astros in the ALCS in seven games.
 After 10 years as the team's manager, Girardi was replaced by Boone.
 New York acquired outfielder Giancarlo Stanton, the 2017 NL MVP, in an offseason trade with the Marlins.
 Stanton had 38 of the 267 home runs hit by the Yankees in 2018, as the club set an MLB single-season record.
 They again qualified for the playoffs and made it to the ALDS, where they faced the Red Sox.
 The Yankees were defeated three games to one by their rivals, falling short of a return to the ALCS.

 In 2019, the Yankees won 103 games and the AL East championship.
 The team hit 306 home runs, surpassing the previous season's record and finishing second in MLB behind the Twins, their opponents in the ALDS.
 After sweeping Minnesota, New York had another ALCS matchup with Houston.
-A walk-off home run by José Altuve in the sixth game gave the Astros their third playoff elimination of the Yankees in five years.
+A ninth inning home run by Jose Altuve in the sixth game gave the Astros their second ALCS elimination of the Yankees in three years.
 The 2010s was the first calendar decade since the 1910s in which the Yankees did not win a pennant.
 Before the 2020 season, which was shortened to 60 games by the COVID-19 pandemic, the team sought to bolster its starting pitching by signing Gerrit Cole to a $324 million contract.
 The Yankees qualified for their fourth consecutive postseason, but were defeated by the Tampa Bay Rays in the ALDS.
 The 2021 Yankees earned a wild card playoff berth with a 92-win season and made the franchise's 57th playoff appearance, losing the AL wild card game 6–2 to the Red Sox.